Article curated by the Skin First scientific team, led by Dr. Maria Pia Priore, pharmacist, cosmetologist, founder of Skin First.

 How to treat it with skincare

-Whatever the “name” behind the redness, the rule stays the same: the skin should be treated with kindness and consistency.
+Whatever the “name” behind your redness, the rule stays the same: the Skin must be cared for with kindness and consistency.

-The first important choice is to use products dermatologically tested on sensitive skin, formulated to minimize the risk of reactions.
+The first important choice is to use dermatologically tested products for sensitive skin, formulated to minimize the risk of adverse reactions.

-A good cosmetic routine is based on a few key steps:
+A good skincare protocol it is based on just a few key gestures:

 -

-Gentle cleansing → choose cleansers that respect the hydrolipidic film and do not leave the skin feeling tight.
+Gentle Cleansing → choose cleansers that respect the skin’s hydrolipidic film and do not leave the Skin feeling tight.

-The Gentle Fragrance-Free Face Cleanser is designed exactly for this: it cleanses effectively yet gently, with oat, chamomile, and calendula extracts that help keep the skin clean and calm.
+Fragrance-free was created specifically for this purpose: it cleanses effectively but gently, with oat, chamomile, and calendula extracts that help keep the Skin clean and calm.

 -

-Moisturizing and soothing active ingredients → Ceramides, Niacinamide, Beta-Glucan, Oat, Madecassoside, and Ectoin are among the most useful ingredients for strengthening the skin barrier, improving the skin’s ability to retain water, and reducing the sensation of heat or tingling.
+Hydrating and soothing active ingredients → Ceramides, Niacinamide, Beta-Glucan, Oat, Madecassoside, and Ectoin are among the most effective ingredients to strengthen the skin barrier, boost the Skin’s ability to retain moisture, and reduce feelings of heat or tingling.

-The Soothing Booster, with a lightweight, fast-absorbing texture, is a daily support that helps restore skin comfort during periods of higher reactivity.
+The Soothing Booster, featuring a lightweight, fast-absorbing texture, is an everyday staple that helps restore skin comfort during periods of heightened reactivity.

 -

-Barrier repair and protection → as the final step, the Cica Barrier® Face Cream helps consolidate the benefits of the booster, thanks to the combination of Ceramides, Madecassoside, and Beta-Glucan that strengthen the barrier and calm the skin over time.
+Barrier repair and protection → as a final step, the Cica Barrier® Face Cream helps lock in the benefits of the booster, thanks to a blend of Ceramides, Madecassoside, and Beta-Glucan that reinforce the barrier and calm the Skin over time.

 -

-High-tolerance sun protection, with mineral filters or specifically for sensitive skin, keeps the skin more stable and less reactive in the long term.
+High-tolerance protection, with mineral filters or formulas specifically for sensitive Skins, keeps the Skin more stable and less reactive long-term.

 Updates